sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 To create a metric-based alert, perform the following steps.

 > If you would like to change default thresholds for an Ambari metric, refer to [Modifying Alerts](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.0/bk_ambari-operations/content/modifying_alerts.html) in Ambari documentation.
+> If you would like to create a custom Ambari alert, refer to [How to Create a Custom Ambari Alert and Use it for Cloudbreak Autoscaling Policies](https://community.hortonworks.com/articles/143762/how-to-create-a-custom-ambari-alert-and-use-it-for.html).

 **Steps**